embedded-graphics/embedded-graphics/embedded-graphics/README.md

 ### Shapes and text

-The following example uses the [simulator](https://docs.rs/embedded-graphics-simulator/) to demonstrate some of the built in drawing functions:
+The following example draws some shapes and text to a `MockDisplay` in place of target hardware.
+The [simulator](https://docs.rs/embedded-graphics-simulator/) can also be used for debugging, development or if hardware is not available.

 ```rust
 use embedded_graphics::{